 The style of shoes you’re wearing can be bad for your feet.
 We’ve got a list of fashion-forward shoe styles, and the not-so-fashionable damage they may do to feet.

-Fashion magazines may applaud a collection of stilettos or ballet flats, but foot sub-specialists view them with less enthusiasm.
+Fashion magazines may applaud a collection of stilettos or ballet flats, but foot sub-specialists view them with less enthusiasm, some shoes can be bad for your feet.
 Many of us have experienced temporary soreness from shoes that look better than they feel, but what about the long-term consequences of fashionable footwear on foot health?
 We’ve got the lowdown on some of today’s most popular shoes, and the less-popular risks we run when we wear them.

 Stilettos and Platform Wedges

 Towering heels may be beautiful, but that heel height shifts weight to the balls of our feet and creates balance problems that can harm our back and legs.
 For every inch of heel you add, the body weight pressure on the front of your foot increases by 5 percent.
 Platform wedges, however, do provide a bit more cushioning and balance support.

 Risks: Heels can cause hyperextension, ankle sprains, foot fractures, pinched nerves, bunions, and hammertoes.

 Ankle Booties and Thigh-High Boots

 Boots are a requirement to get through Minnesota winters.
 With the extra support boots provide around ankles and legs, boots offer more balance support than stilettos, but heel height is still an issue.
 Podiatrists recommend boots with a heel that does not exceed two inches in height.

 Risks: If the boot heels are high, wearers risk hyperextension, foot fractures, pinched nerves, bunions, and hammertoes.